 Courtesy of SNORKELINGDIVES.COM

-To the east of the beach is the Whitehead Pier.
+To the east of the beach is the Whitehead Pier and the buoy at the Southernmost Point.
 That goes so far out, that it's also called the "unfinished road to Cuba".

 If you're a history buff, you'll love it here, as well.
 It's the home of the West Martello Towers, a civil war battlement and is home to the Key West Garden Club.
 Another interesting factoid is that it's the home of the Key West African Refugee Cemetery.
 During the 1860's more than 1,400 men, women and children were rescued from slave ships and transported to Key West.
 Where housing and a hospital were built for them.
 Though most returned to Africa, some 290 perished from illness and injuries inflicted during the arduous Atlantic crossing.
 The burial site was fully documented, using ground penetrating radar and is now a recorded National Historic Place.